AydenB/mkdocs/docs/user-guide/Accounts Payable.md

         If *BP* is entered for the **A/P Check Date** field, the default value of the **A/P Check Version** field on the A/P Check Print Prompt screen is 1 which designates that one check is printed per vendor.
 Refer to [Printing Checks And Check Register](#printing-checks-and-check-register) for information about the **A/P Check Version** field.

         When printing checks, users can change the default value of the **A/P Check Version** field to 2 which designates that one check is printed for each voucher of each vendor.
-        >Note: If 2 is entered for the **A/P Check Version** field, multiple reference lines cannot be printed on a check stub.
+        &gt;Note: If 2 is entered for the **A/P Check Version** field, multiple reference lines cannot be printed on a check stub.
 Refer to [Printing Multiple Reference Lines](#printing-multiple-refrence-lines) for additional information.

     - *PD* - the value of the **Pay Date** field is used for posting payments to the payment journal, and is printed on checks.
 Refer to [Adding A Payment Batch](#adding-a-payment-batch) for information about the **Pay Date** field of the A/P Payment Selection screen.
 Refer also to [Adding An Invoice Batch](#adding-an-invoice-batch) for information about the **Pay date** field of the A/P Invoice Posting (Add) screen.

         If PD is entered for the **A/P Check Date** field, the default value of the **A/P Check Version** field is 3 on the A/P Check Print Prompt screen which designates that one check will be printed per vendor per pay date.
 Refer to [Printing Checks And Check Register](#printing-checks-and-check-register) for information about the **A/P Check Version** field.

-    > Note: The value of the **Pay Date** field is used for posting payments to the payment journal, regardless of the value entered for the **A/P Check Date** field, when payments are made with either hand-written checks or electronic funds transfers (EFTs).
+    &gt; Note: The value of the **Pay Date** field is used for posting payments to the payment journal, regardless of the value entered for the **A/P Check Date** field, when payments are made with either hand-written checks or electronic funds transfers (EFTs).
 Refer to Working With Manual Payments and Working With EFT Payments for information about the Check date and Selection Date fields, respectively.

 9. If using General Ledger custom reports, 22 can be entered for the **G/L Custom Report Heading** (2,a) field to print one or two additional lines of text with the report headings.
 Refer to Working With G/L Report Records of the General Ledger document for information about using the **1** and **2** fields of the G/L ReportMaintenance screen when defining a custom report.
 If the **G/L Custom Report Heading** field is left blank, or 11 is entered, the report heading will include the company name, but not the additional text.